chamambom/resume/docs/index.md

 ## 📌 On The Side

-🏳️‍🌈 **SentScore** - A sentiment analysis project utilising pandas , kafka , Twitter and MongoDB. [https://github.com/chamambom/SentScore]  _(Jan 2021 - Present)_<br>
+🏳️**SentScore** - A sentiment analysis project utilising pandas , kafka , Twitter and MongoDB. [https://github.com/chamambom/SentScore]  _(Jan 2021 - Present)_<br>
-🏳️‍🌈 Automated local .co.zw domain registrations [https://github.com/chamambom/regdns-txt] <br>
+🏳️Automated local .co.zw domain registrations [https://github.com/chamambom/regdns-txt] <br>
-🏳️‍🌈 Automated subscriber network provisioning - [https://github.com/chamambom/python_to_text] <br>
+🏳️Automated subscriber network provisioning - [https://github.com/chamambom/python_to_text] <br>
-🏳️‍🌈 Automated VMware instance deployment using puppet/foreman - [https://github.com/chamambom/mypuppet-lab]<br>
+🏳️‍Automated VMware instance deployment using puppet/foreman - [https://github.com/chamambom/mypuppet-lab]<br>
-🏳️‍🌈 Standardised O365 and cloud services troubleshooting and deployment using ARM templates, PowerShell, GIT & terraform [https://github.com/chamambom/azure-terraform]
+🏳️Standardised O365 and cloud services troubleshooting and deployment using ARM templates, PowerShell, GIT & terraform [https://github.com/chamambom/azure-terraform]
 <br>

 ## 🎤 Most Difficult customers (According to me)
-💖 Ever worked with a customer who has an I.T department which doesnt know how their applications ,network and servers are configured ? <br>
+- Ever worked with a customer who has an I.T department which doesnt know how their applications ,network and servers are configured ? <br>
-💖 Customers with an I.T department reporting to the finance department ? where justification is required from the service provider on why we must do the project? <br>
+- Customers with an I.T department reporting to the finance department ? where justification is required from the service provider on why we must do the project? <br>
-💖 Customers with that I.T Guy who will change stuff during project execution and when stuff stops working deny that he ever touched anything ? <br>
+- Customers with that I.T Guy who will change stuff during project execution and when stuff stops working deny that he ever touched anything ? <br>
-💖 Customers with that I.T guy who doesnt pay attention during project execution - Only to take you back to square one during project handover? <br>
+- Customers with that I.T guy who doesnt pay attention during project execution - Only to take you back to square one during project handover? <br>
-💖 Customers who dont want to pay for a managed service support contract but will continue to bother you anyway and always get away with it ? <br>
+- Customers who dont want to pay for a managed service support contract but will continue to bother you anyway and always get away with it ? <br>
-💖 Customers who always blame the service provider so as to get the service provider to do it for free ? <br>
+- Customers who always blame the service provider so as to get the service provider to do it for free ? <br>
-💖 Customers who are so deep in processes it takes months to get access to their environment to start a project ? <br>
+- Customers who are so deep in processes it takes months to get access to their environment to start a project ? <br>
-💖 Customers with a bureaucratic system where departments are so isolated - the service provider has to talk to each department to get stuff done ? <br>
+- Customers with a bureaucratic system where departments are so isolated - the service provider has to talk to each department to get stuff done ? <br>

-🏳️‍🌈 **Well you are out of luck -  customer always wins - deal with it**
+💖 **Well you are out of luck -  customer always wins - deal with it**

 - - -
 ## 💬 Languages